Trash/Recycling Pickup Tomorrow

 In order to take your recycling to the next level, read this: 10 ways to improve your recycling.

-This Wednesday is a “Red Wednesday”, which means trash and recycling pickup.
+The Labor Day holiday yesterday moves trash and recycling pickup this week to Thursday instead of Wednesday.
+Please go over what can be recycled.
 Ideally, rolling recycling containers are stored and deployed in the back alleys along with trash cans.
 Please make sure you pick up containers after pickup tomorrow night.

 If you have not done so already, don’t forget to sign up for your Recycling Perks.